Degiacomi-Lab/JabberDock/README.md

 Shipped with this version of JabberDock is a heavily stripped version of biobox containing the functions JabberDock requires.
 Please move the biobox folder into whatever directory you like (e.g. your home), just make sure it's in your pythonpath There is a readme file in the biobox folder containing instructions on requirements and installation instructions.

+## Usage ##

+Please see the manual in the home directory for more details on how to use JabberDock.
+Please email the author if you have any issues / bugs.

+When using JabberDock in your work, please cite the following publication: https://pubs.acs.org/doi/10.1021/acs.jctc.9b00474

+## Contact ##

+This is a work in progress, and there are bound to be issues/bugs.
+Please email the author at l.s.rudden@durham.ac.uk if you have any issues/bugs.